-Skynode S flight logs
+# Skynode S flight logs

-We are improving logging and logs transfer on Skynode S. We understand this method might be a bit cumbersome, but it is just temporary.
+We understand this method might be a bit cumbersome, but it is just temporary.

-How Skynode S handles flight logs
+## How Skynode S handles flight logs

-Skynode S stores flight logs in the internal storage of the companion computer.
 The flight log starts when arming the drone, and stops when disarming the drone.

 At the moment it is not possible to enable logging from boot, but we are working on it.

-Logging is automatically enabled, but can be disable by setting the override variable DATA_LOGGER_ENABLED to 0.
+Logging is automatically enabled, but can be disable by setting the override variable `DATA_LOGGER_ENABLED` to `0`.

-How to get flight logs from Skynode S
+## How to get flight logs from Skynode S

 To retrieve the flight logs from Skynode S you need to be able to SSH into it, either by connecting to it over USB-C, or by having a connection between Skynode S and the laptop through a data link.

-The logs are located in the folder /data/log/flight-stack and you can download them using scp:
+The logs are located in the folder `/data/log/flight-stack` and you can download them using `scp`:

 scp root@<SKYNODE_S_IP>:/data/log/flight-stack/* <PATH_TO_STORE_LOGS>